Nekopara

-Nekopara (ネコぱら), taglined Cats Paradise, is a series of adult visual novels developed by NEKO WORKs and published by Sekai Project.
-The first game in the series, Nekopara Vol. 1, was released in December 2014, taking place in a world where humans live alongside catgirls.
-The series follows Kashou Minazuki and Shigure Minazuki, siblings who have a family of catgirls named Chocola, Vanilla, Azuki, Maple, Coconut, and Cinnamon.
-It is centered around work life at Kashou's pâtisserie and home life at Shigure's family house.
+Nekopara (ネコぱら), tag-lined Cats Paradise, is a series of slice-of-life eroge visual novels developed by NEKO WORKs and published by Sekai Project.
+The first release in the series, Nekopara Vol. 1, was released in December 2014, taking place in a world where humans live alongside catgirls.
+The series follows Minazuki siblings, Kashou and Shigure, who have created a found family of 6 catgirls over time named Chocola, Vanilla, Azuki, Maple, Coconut, and Cinnamon.
+It is centered around work life at Kashou's pâtisserie and home life at Shigure's family house, as well as the amusements and dramas of everyday life.

-An all-ages anime OVA adaptation was released on Steam in December 2017; it became one of the top earners in Steam in December 2017.

-An anime television series adaptation by Felix Film premiered from January to March 2020.
+An all-ages anime OVA adaptation was released on Steam in December 2017.
+An anime original television series adaptation by Felix Film aired from January to March 2020.
 The anime is licensed in the United States, Canada, United Kingdom, Ireland, Australia, New Zealand, Mexico, Brazil, Chile, Peru and Colombia by Funimation.

-Gameplay
+NEKO WORKs announced on November 29, 2021, that a new title for the series, After: La Vraie Famille was confirmed to be under development.
+It was eventually released on June 30, 2025, on Steam with physical copies released late summer of that same year through the developer's Pixiv Booth.

+A gacha game subtitled Sekai Connect was released in April 2026 for Android and iOS, with a PC client expected later.
+The series is to be succeeded by the upcoming InuPara.

+Experience

-Nekopara is a visual novel series, so the majority of the gameplay consists of the player reading the game's story.
-Nekopara does not offer choices to the player throughout gameplay, and the player has no influence over the story.
-The games are fully voiced (except for the protagonist) and utilize a system called "E-mote" that allows the in-game characters to be animated, instead of stationary sprites.
-Nekopara Vol. 0 added a new feature where the player can click on characters in-game, to "pet" them.
-The characters will react in different ways depending on where the player pets them.
+As Nekopara is a kinetic visual novel, the majority of interactions consists of the player reading the game's story.
+Nekopara does not offer choices to the player throughout progression, and the user has no influence over the story, similar to a book with multimedia elements.
+The releases are fully all voiced (except for the protagonist) and utilize a system called "E-mote" that allows the characters to be animated, instead of stationary sprites.
+Nekopara Vol. 0 added a new feature where the player can click on characters mid-scene, to "pet" them.
+The girls will react in different ways depending on where the player pets them.